martemme/HomeAssistantAddons/gvm/README.md

 ## 🛡 Security

-> ⚠️ Always use strong passwords and ensure secure network settings, especially for database connections.
+> ⚠️ Always use strong passwords and ensure secure network settings.

 ---